bparanj/crystal/programming/rails/build-documentation.md

 ## Build Documentation

 The Rails documentation is built using a combination of automated tools and manual processes to ensure that it is comprehensive, up-to-date, and accessible.
-Here's how the documentation process typically works:
+Here's how the documentation process  works:

 1. **Source Code Comments**:
    - Much of the Rails documentation is written as comments directly in the source code.
 These comments use the RDoc formatting, a Ruby documentation tool.